Johnson-Gage-Inspection-Inc/qualer_mcp/README.md

 - "Show me service order 12345"
 - "Search for assets with serial number X123"
 - "List all open service orders for client company 42"
-- "Upload this calibration certificate to service order 789"
 - "What documents are attached to service order 456?"

 The AI will automatically call the appropriate MCP tools and present results in a conversational format.